TritonDataCenter/rfd/rfd/0005/README.md

    change that took place, so that the listening system can act upon it accordingly (e.g. fetch that resource from the source system).

- * The listener module has a configurable buffer kind.
-The default buffer kind is in-memory, but it could also be used with Redis, Memcached, etc. The buffer size is configurable via a setting in its config.js.
-The buffer is used in situations where the publisher is pushing change feed items to the listener faster than it can handle and also when it is bootstrapping.
+ * The listener module has a configurable buffer kind, defaulting to in-memory.
+   In the future the buffer could also be configured to use Redis, Memcached, etc. The buffer size is configurable via a setting in its config.js.

+ * The listener buffer is used in situations where the publisher is pushing change feed items to the listener faster than it can handle and also when it is bootstrapping.
 Under all circumstances if the buffer cannot be maintained, the listener should abort and re-initiate a registration with the publisher using exponential back off.

 ### Flow